 How to become a more attentive driver in eight weeks?

-Inattention is a factor in one-in-three fatal accidents, yet few drivers see themselves as the problem.
-We partnered with the Norwegian Public Roads Administration to create the "Driving Challenge," a campaign to increase driver attention.
+Inattention causes one in three fatal accidents, but few drivers see themselves as the problem.
+Together with the Norwegian Public Roads Administration, we created the "Driving Challenge," where the goal was to increase drivers' attention.

 Results